 Okay, thanks Christy.
-I loved to start here because I think that last week, we talked about bed culture and I’m going to say the same thing that I said about bad culture when we’re talking about good culture.
-Cultures are not necessarily good and bad, but they are better if they geared towards fishing the purpose of the organization or company.
+I loved to start here because I think that last week, we talked about bad culture and I’m going to say the same thing that I said about bad culture when we’re talking about good culture.
+Cultures are not necessarily good and bad, but they are better if they are geared towards fitting the purpose of the organization or company.
 So if your company has certain business goals, your culture really needs to be aligned to that.
-It also needs to be aligned to your values and that’s what makes it good or even great.
+It also needs to aligned to your values and that’s what makes it good or even great.
 And then on top of that, because really when we think about it, companies are people.
 We think of companies as kind of institutions or financial structures, but really, what makes things happen are people.
 And when people are in good cultures or even great cultures, they’re going to perform better because their engagement will be higher.
 So a good culture is a culture where you feel like you can flourish in that culture where people are really living the values of the company where there’s values alignment, where there is some key characteristics that relate to the way in which people interact with each other with respect, the way people are recognized for the work that they do, and where people are very clear about purpose.
 So let’s start with that.
 So let’s think about a good culture being a culture that is very clear about its purpose.
-The culture in views that.
+The culture in imbues that.
 It demonstrates that.
-I talked to business leaders about signature moments and what I mean by signature moments is what are those kind of symbol, all those moments In the company’s day, or week, or month where everybody can feel the culture of the organization and they instantly understand that it’s aligned to the company’s values, and it’s aligned to the company’s purpose.
+I talked to business leaders about signature moments and what I mean by signature moments is what are those kind of symbols, all those moments in the company’s day, or week, or month where everybody can feel the culture of the organization and they instantly understand that it’s aligned to the company’s values, and it’s aligned to the company’s purpose.
 So these are signature moments that can really make a difference to people, because what it does is it keeps turning people towards focusing on the key purpose or the key goals of the organization.
 I’ll give you an example.
-If you’ve got an organization, let’s take boost, for example.
+If you’ve got an organization, let’s take Boost, for example.
 Boost is an organization that’s done really well.
-They’ve actually really thrived on a culture that is aligned to their values and their values are around producing something that’s fun and healthy because boost was the sort of first up company that kind of brought smoothies and shakes to a more vibrant kind of mass market, if you like.
+They’ve actually really thrived on a culture that is aligned to their values and their values are around producing something that’s fun and healthy because Boost was the sort of first up company that kind of brought smoothies and shakes to a more vibrant kind of mass market, if you like.
 So it’s about being healthy and it’s about really caring for the individuals.
 So a company like Boost, if you’ve got workers at Boost experiencing a culture where they’re not recognized for their strengths, where they’re put in situations that are really not great for their health and wellbeing, where maybe occupational health and safety are not a focus of individuals, where they’re not trained to perform well, all of those aspects around the way in which people interact with each other and their ability to do a good job are going to feel misaligned to Boost’s purpose.
 And I’m not suggesting that Boost has a culture like that.
 I think Boost has a great culture and employee satisfaction at Boost.
 Although I haven’t looked at the latest statistics, but you know, even from a customer perspective, you get a sense that people who work at Boost enjoy their day.
 And I don’t know if that’s been your experience, Christy.
 Are you a Boost customer?

 Is that the juice bar you’re talking about?